- Reference Number: HEY-580/2018

 Care in your next pregnancy

-If you have had an ectopic pregnancy you should consult your doctor as soon as you think you are pregnant again or you can refer yourself to EPAU for assessment when you are six weeks pregnant.
+If you have had an ectopic pregnancy you can refer yourself to EPAU for assessment when you are six weeks pregnant, please say when calling that you have had a previous ectopic pregnancy or PUL.
 This is so you can have an early pregnancy scan, at six weeks to check that the pregnancy is in the right place this time.
+If you have any pain or bleeding before six weeks then you can ring EPAU/Ward 30 for advice.
+They may advice for you to attend for a blood test or advice you to monitor your symptoms

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the: